rpadovani/rpadovani.com/about.md

 At the moment I focus mainly on Ubuntu for Phones, but I contributed to a lot (maybe too many) different projects, with patches and bug reports.

-When I'm not busy with university or Ubuntu, I enjoy a beer with friends.
+When I'm not busy with university or Ubuntu or work, I enjoy a beer with friends.

+### My job

+I work as frontend developer at [Archon Dronistics][archon].
+More information in this [blog post][archonpost].

 ### Side projects